barahaw/HealthCareSys-NoSql/README.md

 ### Aggregated Data

 - `GET /all-data` — Returns all patient data from MongoDB and all keys/values from Redis (combined view)
-- `GET /debug/redis-all` — Returns all Redis keys and their values (for debugging)

 ## Notes